turingschool/curriculum/source/topics/debugging/debugging.markdown

 * Create an rvm wrapper for a specific version of Ruby
 * Install Seeing is Believing on that Ruby
-* Add settins to Atom's configuration file telling it to use our custom Ruby when running Seeing is Believing
+* Add settings to Atom's configuration file telling it to use our custom Ruby when running Seeing is Believing
 * Download the Seeing Is Believing plugin for Atom

 I had no clue what was wrong with the editor, but I immediately guessed